RyanJWallis/RyanJWallis.github.io/aboutme.md

 - Automated slide staining and robotic automation: **Leica BOND RX,  BAB200, PAA plate handlers**
 - Automated high-throughput microscopy: **INCA 2200 & 6000**
 - Liquid handling robotics: **Cybio Felix and Thermo MultiDrop**
-- Digital pathology and high-content image analysis: **HALO, Developer ToolBo and INCarta**
+- Digital pathology and high-content image analysis: **HALO, Developer ToolBox and INCarta**

 I also established and continue to manage the facility’s bioinformatics service, providing expertise for both basic science and clinical projects, such as: